The Truth About Easter

 Injected into the Church

 Nothing illustrates this very fact more vividly than the actual history of the injecting of Easter into the Western Church.
 Here is a quick, brief history of it from the Encyclopedia Britannica (11th Edition, Volume VIII, pp. 828-829): “There is no indication of the observance of the Easter festival in the New Testament, or in the writings of the Apostolic Fathers . . .
-The first Christians [the original true Church] continued to observe the Jewish [that is Elohim’s Feast days] festivals, though in a new spirit, as commemorations of events which those festivals [Feast days] had foreshadowed.
-Thus the Passover, with a new conception added to it, of Christ as the true Paschal Lamb and the first fruits from the dead continued to be observed.
+The first Christians [the original true Church] continued to observe the Jewish festivals [that is Elohim’s Feast days], though in a new spirit, as commemorations of events which those festivals [Feast days] had foreshadowed.
+Thus the Passover with a new conception, added to it of Christ as the true Paschal Lamb and the first fruit from the dead, continued to be observed.

-“Although the observance of Easter was at a very early period in the practice of the Christian Church, a serious difference as the day for its observance soon arose between the Christians of Jewish and those of Gentile descent, which led to a long and bitter controversy.
-With the Jewish Christians . . . the fast ended . . . on the 14th day of the moon at evening . . . without regard to the day of the week.
-The Gentile Christians on the other hand [that is the beginning of the Roman Church, now substituting pagan for true Christian doctrines] . . . identified the first day of the week with the resurrection, and kept the preceding Friday as the commemoration of the crucifixion, irrespective of the day of the month [They were not observing the Biblical calendar].”
+“Although the observance of Easter was at a very early period, in the practice of the Christian Church, a serious difference as the day for its observance soon arose between the Christians of Jewish and those of Gentile descent, which led to a long and bitter controversy.
+With the Jewish Christians . . . the fast ended . . . on the 14th day of the moon (first month) at evening . . . without regard to the day of the week.
+The pagan calendar and the Biblical calendar do not harmonize.
+The Gentile Christians on the other hand [that is the beginning of the Roman Church, now substituting pagan teachings for true Biblical doctrines] . . . identified the first day of the week with the resurrection, and kept the preceding Friday as the commemoration of the crucifixion, irrespective of the day of the month [They were not observing the Biblical calendar].”
 See our study on the Three Days and Three Nights by clicking on the shaded area.
 “Generally speaking, the Western Churches [Catholic] kept Easter on the 1st day of the week, while the Eastern Churches [containing most of those who remained as part of the true Christian Church] followed the Jewish rule.
-[That is observing Passover on the 14th day of the first sacred [Biblical] month instead of (observing) the pagan Easter.]
+[That is observing Passover on the 14th day of the first sacred (Biblical) month instead of (observing) the pagan Easter.]

 “Polycarp, the disciple of John the Evangelist, and bishop of Smyrna, visited Rome in AD 159 [sic] to confer with Anicetus, the bishop of that see [Rome], on the subject, and urged the tradition which he had received from the apostles of observing the 14th day.
 Anicetus, however, declined.
 About forty years later (AD 197), the question was discussed in a very different spirit between Victor, bishop of Rome, and Polycrates, metropolitan of proconsular Asia [the territory of the Churches at Ephesus, Galatia, Antioch, Philadelphia, and all those mentioned in Revelation 2 and 3 – the Churches established through the Apostle Paul].
 That province was the only portion of Christendom which still adhered to the Jewish usage [which was according to the Old Testament].
 Victor demanded that all should adopt the usage prevailing at Rome.
 This Polycrates firmly refused to agree to, and urged many weighty reasons to the contrary, whereupon Victor proceeded to excommunicate Polycrates and the Christians who continued the Eastern usage [that is who continued in Elohim’s way, as Yahushua, Peter, Paul and all the early true Church had done].
 He was, however, restrained [by other bishops] from actually proceeding to enforce the decree of excommunication . . . and the Asiatic Churches retained their usage unmolested.
 We find the Jewish [true Passover] usage from time to time reasserting itself after this, but it never prevailed to any large extent.